 - Monthly Direct Debit payment plans will be automatically updated to collect payments between June 2020 and March 2021.

 There will be a three-month rates holiday for all business ratepayers, excluding public sector and utilities.

 This means that no rates will be charged for April, May and June 2020.
 This automatically reduces the 2020-21 annual rate bill for business ratepayers by 25 per cent.
 This amount does not need to be paid back.

 The Small Business Rate Relief scheme will be continued in 2020-21.
 The rates of relief and thresholds for eligibility have not changed.

 Hardship Rate Relief

 - The Hardship Rate Relief scheme is available for non-domestic ratepayers who have been affected by exceptional circumstances.

 - However, at any time a ratepayer is experiencing any difficulty in paying a business rate bill, they are encouraged to contact LPS at the earliest possible opportunity, as in most cases payment arrangements can be put in place to assist.

-- Hardship Rate relief is only available on rates that are due – therefore, it will not be possible to claim it for April May and June 2020.
+- Hardship Rate relief is available on rates that are due – therefore, it will not be possible to claim it for April, May and June 2020.
 However, if your business has been affected during February and March 2020, you can apply.

 Business Rates and Cash Grants in Scotland